Chatting & emoting

 “That’s my scarf,” Alice says.

 You cannot begin a chat with an asterisk, because this is also the shortcut for the Break console.
-A workaround is to type the rest of your chat first, then add the asterisk before submitting it.
+Use an underscore instead.

 Another way to emphasize words in chats and emotes is by writing in all caps.
 No really!